novuhq/hacksquad-website/README.md

 ## How does it work?

-Register to the HackSquad using your GitHub, Join a team or get assigned to a **random team**.
-Each day we will calculate every team member approved PR and sum them all together.
-By the end of the event, the top 300 winners will win awesome swag! around ~60 teams!
+Register to the HackSquad using your GitHub, Join a squad or get assigned to a **random squad**.
+Each day we will calculate every squad member approved PR and sum them all together.
+By the end of the event, the top 300 winners will win awesome swag! around ~60 squads!

 <a href="https://www.hacksquad.dev/#swag">
   <img src="https://user-images.githubusercontent.com/17677196/191267474-ab378f53-9d40-4dc6-ac98-ce4ceb0a8edc.png" alt="Swag"/>